Assignment 3a: Experimental Approaches (5%)

 2. Review the data files and the data analysis plan.
 Make sure you are clear on which data should be used to address which hypothesis.

 3. Import the data into the statistics package(s) you are using.
-Based on the guidance provided, run exploratory plots, and descriptive and inferential statistics, saving a separate output file for each hypotheses.
+Create exploratory plots for each hypothesis.

 4. Review the output files looking for evidence to address each hypothesis.